 Here are 7 steps that you and your partner can take to get on the same financial page.

 My wife, Selenid, and I are by no means perfect.
 We still have disagreements about certain aspects of our personal finances.
 But we have successfully developed a system by which we have open and honest communication about finances.
 Our personal finances no longer stress us out.
 We are on the same page and truly are partners.

 I put this first because this is what Selenid and I did to start our financial journey.

 That was the start of a habit that we’ve continued to this day and believe in wholeheartedly.
-We started by taking turns reading chapters of the WCI book.
+We started by taking turns reading chapters of The Millionaire Next Door book.
 We then bought a bunch of other finance books.
 Selenid would read one.
 I would read the other.
 Then we would switch.
 And we would discuss our thoughts all the way through.
 In fact, as I am writing this, Selenid is reading The Millionaire Real Estate Investor by Gary Keller which I finished a few weeks ago.